garlic-os/parrot/README.md

 A totally-original Markov-chain-based Discord bot that keeps a separate Markov chain for any number of users.

-## Known issues
-- Uses all the same data and users for every server

 ## Environment variables
 | Name | Description |
 | --- | --- |